paralect/plato/README.md

 ## Principles and goals

 1. Container-centric infrastructure.
 User creates and manages containers and never physical or virtual machines.
 In terms of DigitalOcean it means that Plato creates and deletes droplets via [DigitalOcean API](https://developers.digitalocean.com/documentation).
+2. Container-centric development.
+Developer consumes databases and tools wrapped in containers.
+Instead of `apt-get install mongodb` developer should do `docker pull mongodb`.
 2. Plato cluster is controlled via REST API by `plato` command and web UI.
 3. Single command to deploy and provision fully functional Plato cluster.
 4. One process per container.